 Throughout the study, vulva changes were observed at least once in all females.
-Signs of swelling include an increase in the labia thickness and elongation of the vulva slit (Fig. 5(c)).
+Signs of swelling include an increase in the labia thickness and elongation of the vulva slit (Fig. 5c).
 In some tapirs, the dorsal portion of the vulva was bulging and the ventral tip of the vulva was rounded.
-Additionally, clear, thick, and string-like discharge (Fig. 5(e)) was observed when the vulva size increased in MT2, MT3, and MT5.
+Additionally, clear, thick and stringlike discharge (Fig. 5e) was observed when the vulva size increased in MT2, MT3 and MT5.
 Similar findings were reported by Schaftenaar et al. (2006) and Kusuda et al. (2007).
-MT1 did not have an increase in vulva score from January to February due to an injury to the right labium of the vulva (5cm x 2cm deep) sustained from fighting with a male.
-In an adult tapir, the average length of the vulva slit is approximately 4.8cm (Lilia 2010) and the size could increase during estrus.
+MT1 did not have an increase in vulva score from January to February due to an injury to the right labium of the vulva (5 cm \times 2 cm deep) sustained from fighting with a male.
+In an adult tapir, the average length of the vulva slit is approximately 4.8 cm (Lilia et al. 2010) and the size could increase during estrus.
 The length of the slit could be used to indicate swelling of the vulva.
 However, morphometric measurements of the vulva were not performed in this study to avoid unnecessary stress on the animal and to ensure the safety of the handler.
 Vulva changes are influenced by the concentration of hormones during different stages of the estrous cycle.
 During periods of low progesterone concentrations (with high estrogen concentration), the vulva appears swollen and vaginal discharge was observed (Kusuda et al. 2007).
-In this study, based on the increased in vulva score, there was evidence of a cyclical pattern (Fig. 6) with a median interval of 31 days (ranges 28 - 33 days) between peaks (Table 4).
-An increase in the vulva score is highly suspected to correlate with the female's estrus stage; Score 1: doubtful, Score 2: possibly in estrus, and Scores 3 and 4: highly likely to be in estrus.
+In this study, based on the increased in vulva score, there was evidence of a cyclical pattern (Fig. 6) with a median interval of 31 days (ranges 28-33 days) between peaks (Table 4).
+An increase in the vulva score is highly suspected to correlate with the female's estrus stage: Score 1 = Doubtful; Score 2 = Possibly in estrus; and Scores 3 and 4 = Highly likely to be in estrus.
 Based on the observation of mounting behaviour in the paired group, which coincided with an increase in vulva score, it is likely that the increase in vulva score in the non-paired group is also an indication of estrus.

-Estrus behaviour and increased vulva score was observed in both paired and nonpaired tapirs.
+Estrus behaviour and increased vulva score was observed in both paired and non-paired tapirs.
 The estrus behaviours were observed more frequently in the paired group, especially at the time of increased vulva scores which allows us to postulate that this coincides with estrus.
-Statistically, there is evidence of a significant difference in vocalization and urine spraying between the paired group and the non-paired group.
+Statistically, there is evidence of a significant difference in vocalisation and urine spraying between the paired group and the non-paired group when the vulva score is more than 0.

-During the first and second week of March, MT1 had an increase in vulva score which was concurrent with increased mating activity such as trailing, vocalization and mounting.
-Subsequently, MT2, MT3, MT4, and MT5 were observed to exhibit increases in their vulva score during the second and third week of March (Fig. 6).
+During the first and second week of March, MT1 had an increase in vulva score which was concurrent with increased mating activity such as trailing, vocalisation and mounting.
+Subsequently, MT2, MT3, MT4 and MT5 were observed to exhibit increases in their vulva score during the second and third week of March (Fig. 6).
 During that period, MT2 was also observed to demonstrate an increase in mating activities similar to MT1.
-Additionally, MT3 displayed an increase in activity such as vocalizing, running around the paddock, and spraying urine while MT1 was mating.
-These finding suggest the possibility of a 'synchronization of estrus' as the female could be stimulated by the mating activities (vocalization and pheromones) of their neighbours.
+Additionally, MT3 displayed an increase in activity such as vocalising, running around the paddock and spraying urine while MT1 was mating.
+These finding suggest the possibility of a 'synchronisation of estrus' as the female could be stimulated by the mating activities (vocalisation and pheromones) of their neighbours.
 From April onwards, there were no changes in the vulva scores of MT1 and MT2 as both were confirmed to be pregnant through serum progesterone hormone concentration and ultrasonography.
-Both tapirs also did not exhibit any estrus behaviours thereafter.
+Both tapirs also did not exhibit any estrus mating behaviours thereafter.
 Hence, the rise in the vulva score is likely associated with estrus, making it a suitable non-invasive parameter to determine estrus in captive Malayan tapirs.